OctopusDeploy/docs/src/pages/docs/security/authentication/active-directory/index.md

 1. Select **Automatic logon with current username and password**.
 1. Click **OK**

-That is all the is needed for kerberos to be used as the logon method when using intergrated sign-in or Forms-based authentication.
+That is all the is needed for kerberos to be used as the logon method when using integrated sign-in or Forms-based authentication.

 ## Forms-based authentication with Active Directory {#ActiveDirectoryauthentication-Forms-basedauthenticationwithActiveDirectory}